SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/RISC V.md

 * Jump Hazards: Similar to branch hazards, jump hazards occur when a jump instruction changes the program counter before instructions following the jump have completed.
 This can also lead to wasted work and inefficient pipeline utilization.

 * Read-After-Write (RAW) Hazards:
 Read-after-write hazards occur when an instruction depends on the result of a previous instruction that writes to a register or memory location.
 These hazards can lead to incorrect results if not handled properly.
-There are three possible scenarios in RAW hazards:

 * True Dependency (RAW): An instruction depends on the result of a previous instruction that writes to the same location.
 For example, if instruction B reads a value produced by instruction A, and instruction A has not yet completed execution, a hazard exists.